bertsky/workflow-configuration/README.md

 - `xmlstarlet`
 - `bc` and `sed`

-Additionally, you must of course install [ocrd](https://github.com/OCR-D/core) itself along with its dependencies in the current shell environment.
+Additionally, you must of course install [ocrd](https://github.com/OCR-D/core) itself along with its dependencies in the current Python virtual environment (venv).
 Moreover, depending on the specific configurations you want to use (i.e. the processors it contains), additional modules must be installed.
 See [OCR-D setup guide](https://ocr-d.de/en/setup) for instructions.

 (Yes, `workflow-configuration` is already part of [ocrd_all](https://github.com/OCR-D/ocrd_all), which is also available on [Dockerhub](https://hub.docker.com/r/ocrd/all).)

 ### Installation